 Marketing is the ultimate “non-billable time”.
 And yet the marketing we do will determine whether you have a business in the future or not.
-We must maintain the urgency of getting out into the community and meeting new potential referral person.
+We must maintain the urgency to get out into the community and meet new potential referral people.

-Without consistent ways to pursue new contacts and connections, growth will eventually flatten.
-And our impact in our communities will diminish.
-In other documents I have laid out the methods we have used to keep the marketing demands in front of us, so I will not restate those ideas here.
+Growth will eventually flatten without consistent ways to pursue new contacts and connections.
+And our impact on our communities will diminish.
+In other documents, I have laid out the methods we have used to keep the marketing demands in front of us, so I will not restate those ideas here.
 Let me just say that marketing remains one of the most important and critical business demands.
 And because it does not present with as much urgency, it can be the sleeper issue that can trip us up more than any other.

-For more specifics as to how we did our marketing see “A community-based marketing method: Community connection plans.”
+For more specifics on how we did our marketing, see “A community-based marketing method: Community connection plans.”

-For more on how to build a referral network, see the post “Creating demand for your services.”
+For more on building a referral network, see the post “Creating demand for your services.”